 Part 1.
 How to Sync Local Files to Spotify App

 Adding the local files to Spotify App isn’t difficult, as you’ll only need to follow simple steps to get things done.
-Aspiring to sync local music files to the Spotify App is common, and many Spotify users love listening to their favorite songs on the Spotify app.
+Aspiring to sync local music files to the Spotify App is common, and many Spotify users love listening to their favorite songs on Spotify.

 Step 1: Launch the Spotify app on your PC and tap on the downwards present next to your profile.